vishwas1101/vishwas1101.github.io/_posts/2023-10-06-art-of-cooking-part-1.md

 + *I Get the Bachelor Struggles*: I've been there, and I know what it's like to navigate the kitchen as a bachelor.
 No fancy dishes here, just nutritious, homely, and easy-to-cook meals.
 It's About Intuition, Not Recipes: Forget complicated recipes with precise measurements.
 I'm here to teach you the art of cooking by intuition.
 + *Off-the-Shelf Cooking*: We won't be reinventing the wheel here.
-We'll use off-the-shelf components to make your life easier.
+We'll use off-the-shelf components to make our life easier.
 For example, making biryani?
 We'll skip the tedious process of making biryani masala from scratch and opt for a store-bought blend.
 We'll then tweak it to perfection.
 + *Cheap, Effortless, and Homely Recipes*: While I'm all about teaching the art of cooking, I'll do it through straightforward recipes.

 <p align="center">